1

 Something went wrong!
 Please try again.

-The MCUXpresso Installer includes an option called the 'Zephyr Developer', this option will download all necessary components, tools and dependencies needed in addition to the Zephyr SDK.
-The Zephyr Software Development Kit (SDK) contains toolchains for each of Zephyr’s supported architectures, which include a compiler, assembler, linker and other programs required to build Zephyr applications.
+The MCUXpresso Installer includes an option called the 'Zephyr Developer', allowing you to download all necessary components, tools and dependencies needed in addition to the Zephyr SDK.
+The Zephyr SDK contains toolchains for each of Zephyr its supported architectures, which include a compiler, assembler, linker and other programs required to build Zephyr applications.

 Something went wrong!
 Please try again.

-The MCUXpresso Config Tool is an integrated suite of configuration tools that guides users in creating new MCUXpresso SDK projects, and also provides pin and clock tools to generate initialization C code for custom board support.
-The Pins Tool has a GUI to help select all the desired signals used by the application, and configure the pinmux and pin settings.
+The MCUXpresso Config Tool is an integrated suite of configuration tools that guides users in creating new MCUXpresso SDK project it also includes pin and clock tools to generate initialization C code for custom board support.
+The Pins Tool has a Graphic User Interface (GUI) to help select all the desired signals used by the application, and configure the PinMux and pin settings.
 Starting with release v25.03, the Config Tool can generate Zephyr board pinctrl files for the i.MX RT1xxx and MCX devices.
-Zephyr uses pinctrl to configure the pins and pinmux settings of an SOC.
+Zephyr uses pinctrl to configure the pins and PinMux settings of an system on chip (SOC).

 Something went wrong!
 Please try again.

-The MCUXpresso Secure Provisioning (SEC) Tool is a GUI-based application provided to simplify the generation and provisioning of bootable executables on NXP MCU devices.
-We recommend all users to begin with the MCUXpresso Secure Provisioning (SEC) tool for trial run and mass production use.
+The MCUXpresso Secure Provisioning (SEC) Tool is a GUI-based application provided to simplify the generation and provisioning of bootable executables on NXP microcontroller unit (MCU) devices.
+We recommend all users to begin with the MCUXpresso SEC tool for trial run and mass production use.
 It supports secure programming and device provisioning on NXP's microcontrollers at the production stage.
 After downloading the tool, you can find the user guide under the ‘Help’ tab.
 Follow the instructions for your board in the ‘Processor-specific workflow’ chapter.

-Note: For advanced users that need a more customizable set-up we also off a command-line tool that is useful when interfacing with a custom or partner programming tool.
-The Secure Provisioning SDK (SPSDK) is an open source development kit with its source code released on GitHub and PyP.
+Note: For advanced users who need a more customizable set-up, we also offer a command-line tool that is useful when interfacing with a custom or partner programming tool.
+The Secure Provisioning Software Development Kit (SPSDK) is open source and cand be found on GitHub and PyP.

 Something went wrong!
 Please try again.

-When getting started with MCUXpresso for VS Code, it's helpful to be aware of a few key features and tools that will streamline your development experience.
-This section is meant to give you a high-level overview—not a deep dive—so you can get oriented quickly and explore further as needed.
+When getting started with MCUXpresso for VS Code, it helps to be aware of a few key features and tools that can streamline your development experience.
+This section gives you a high-level overview — rather than a deep dive—so you can get oriented quickly.

-Your launchpad for creating, importing and managing projects.
+The quickstart panel is your launchpad for creating, importing and managing projects.
 It provides shortcuts to common tasks.
-Here the most commonly used will be "Import Example from Repository" and "Open MCUXpresso Installer".
+Here, the most commonly shortcuts are "Import Example from Repository" and "Open MCUXpresso Installer".

 MCUXpresso for VSCode integrates with various debuggers.
-Learn how to set breakpoints, step through code, and inspect variables to troubleshoot effectively.
+With it you can learn how to set breakpoints, step through code and inspect variables to troubleshoot effectively.

 The terminal is designed to enable command-line interactions with the imported repositories.
 The serial terminal allows you to interact with your board via UART.
-Great for logging, debugging and real-time communication.
+This is great for logging, debugging and real-time communication.

 Something went wrong!
 Please try again.

-This guide will walk you through the steps to get started with Zephyr using the FRDM-MCXN947 board as an example.
-However, you can follow the same general process with a different evaluation board of your choice.
+This steps guides will walk you through how to get started with Zephyr using the FRDM-MCXN947 board as an example.
+However, you can follow the same general process with the different evaluation board of your choice.

 Note: This guide does not cover custom hardware.
 For advanced topics and custom board support, please refer to the resources available on the Getting Started Support Page.

-While this guide uses the FRDM-MCXN947, you may substitute it with another supported board.
-Make sure to:
+While this guide uses the FRDM-MCXN947, you may substitute it with another supported board, but make sure to:

 Most evaluation boards come with an on-board debugger.
 To ensure compatibility and stability: Verify that your board’s debugger firmware is up to date.